-You may or may not have seen the sunflower lanyards that are being used around UK airports and on UK Airlines.
-This was introduced by Birmingham Airport.
+Sunflower lanyards are being used by UK airports and Airlines.
+The scheme was first introduced by Birmingham Airport.

 Since being launched, the lanyard scheme is now at several airports and is also being used by some airlines.

-Through my work, I’ve had many conversations with deaf people.
-And most of them have never seen a Sunflower Lanyard before and would not consider that this is for them – and therefore one of the largest groups of customers with hidden disabilities are not gaining access to this.
+I have had many conversations with deaf people.
+Most of them have never seen a Sunflower Lanyard before.
+They would never consider that this is for them.
+So, the 11 million deaf people in the UK are not accessing this scheme.

-So, although it’s fantastic that these Innovations are happening – don’t forget to tell your customers!
+So, although it’s fantastic that these innovations are happening..
+Please tell your customers!